hjagodzinski/C-Mock/README.md

 Test
 ----

-If your platform is supported and Google Test is installed, the following commands should succeed:
+If your environment is supported and Google Test is installed, the following commands should succeed:

 ```
 make